 If you’re a millennial preparing to calculate your net worth, it’s also important to remember that you are currently building the foundation for the rest of your life.

-You’ve probably made some big investments in your future—school loans, business loans and more.
+You’ve probably made some big investments in your future—school loans, maybe some credit card debt.
 The cost of which may be a negative net worth – for now.

 How I Track My Net Worth